dogtagpki/pki/docs/manuals/man8/pki-server-upgrade.8.md

 When upgrading PKI server, the existing server configuration files (e.g. **server.xml**, **web.xml**) may need to be upgraded because the content may have changed from one version to another.
 The configuration upgrade is executed automatically during RPM upgrade.
-However, in case there is a problem, the process can also be run manually using **pki-server-upgrade**.
+However, in case there is a problem, the process can also be run manually using **pki-server upgrade**.

 The server upgrade process is done incrementally using upgrade scriptlets.
 A server consists of the server instance itself and the subsystems running in that instance.